apache/bookkeeper/site3/website/src/pages/bps/BP-44-use-metrics.md

 bookkeeper_server_BookieReadThreadPool_task_execution_sum{success="true", thread="3", threadPool="BookieReadThreadPool"}
 ```

 In order for thread scoped metrics to know which thread pool and thread ordinal the metrics of each thread should be labelled with, a thread registry is maintained.
-After each thread is started, the first work it performs is registering itself with a thread registry object that maps thread id -> {threadPool, thread}.
+After each thread is started, the first work it performs is registering itself with a thread registry object that maps thread id -> `{threadPool, thread}`.
 In some cases this work can be performed outside of the thread itself, such as in a thread factory.

 Each thread scoped metric registers per-thread metrics lazily.
 For example, when a thread scoped counter is incremented by a given thread, the first time that occurs on that given thread the thread labels are retrieved from the thread registry and a counter for that thread is created with the right labels and registered with the provider.
 In the case that the calling thread is unregistered, a default metric is used.
 Per thread OpStatsLoggers/Counters are not visible externally and are stored inside the thread scoped metric using a thread-local variable.